MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Real-Time SLAM

-With the sliding-window setup, the scale of this optimization problem is kept small, and the system is free from the frequent re-computation of old projections.
-The computational load is mainly concentrated in the feed-forward model.
-The effective integration of V-I information allows the system to achieve high-precision pose/scale estimation using only local dense matching, enabling real-time operation on a 4080 laptop.
+With the sliding-window setup, the scale of this optimization problem is kept small, and the system is free from the frequent re-computation of older projections.
+In this case, the computational load is mainly concentrated in the feed-forward model.
+The effective integration of V-I information allows the system to achieve high-precision pose/scale estimation using only local dense matching, enabling real-time operation on a laptop with RTX 4080 Mobile GPU.
 Furthermore, the sliding-window design allows the system to handle arbitrarily long data sequences while requiring only \textbf{8 GB} of GPU memory.